Frequently Asked Questions:

 3. online Pre-Authorized Debit (PAD) payment through the web portal.

-Information for submitting payment is found on your invoice.
+Information about submitting payment is found on your invoice or at MRCReporting.org.

 6. Mattress Collection

-In California, a retailer that delivers a new mattress to a consumer must offer to pick up the consumer's discarded mattress at no additional charge.
-Retailers are not required to “recycle” but may voluntarily participate in the recycling program at no cost by delivering, whether in house or through a third party, used mattresses, box springs and futons (CA only) to recyclers under contract with MRC.
-Retailers are not prohibited from charging delivery or set up fees.
+In California, both brick and mortar and online retailers that deliver a newly purchased included product to a consumer must offer to take back the consumer's discarded product at no additional charge.
+Retailers are not required to “recycle” but may voluntarily participate in MRC’s recycling program by taking advantage of MRC’s Commercial Volume Program.
+Retailers are not prohibited from charging delivery or set-up fees.

-In Connecticut and Rhode Island, there is no pick up requirement, however retailers cannot charge consumers for the recycling of a discarded mattress or box spring through MRC’s program.
-Connecticut and Rhode Island retailers are not prohibited from charging delivery or set up fees.
+In Connecticut, Oregon and Rhode Island, there is no take back requirement, however retailers cannot charge consumers for the recycling of a discarded mattress or foundation through MRC’s program.
+Connecticut, Oregon and Rhode Island retailers are not prohibited from charging delivery or set-up fees.

 Effective Jan.
-1, 2021, ALL retailers in California are required by law to offer no-charge pick up of a customer’s used mattress and/or box spring when the sold mattress and/or box spring is delivered.
-Previously those using a common carrier for delivery were exempt.
-Those retailers delivering units through common carriers have 30 days to arrange for pick up of the consumer’s used mattress or box spring.
+1, 2021, ALL retailers in California are required by law to offer no-cost take back of a customer’s used mattress and/or foundation.
+Brick and mortar retailers must offer take-back when a newly purchased unit is delivered and retailers delivering units through common carriers have 30 days to arrange for pick up.

-Just as the recycling fee is applicable to both, the retailer pick up obligation applies to all items defined as a “mattress” under the law in California.
+Just as the recycling fee is applicable to both, the retailer take back obligation applies to all items defined as a “mattress” and “foundation” under the law in California.
 For more information about products that are included/excluded from MRC’s program by state visit https://www.mrcreporting.org/Pages/InclExclProducts.aspx.

-No. If a consumer picks up a unit from a retail store, the retailer is not required to offer to pick up a consumer’s used mattress or box spring.
+No. If a consumer picks up an included product from a retail store, the retailer is not required to offer to take back a consumer’s used mattress or foundation.

 Retailers can generally follow a 1:1 rule for units delivered to those picked up from the consumer.
-However, if a mattress is being delivered that does not require a box spring, retailers should be prepared to pick up both a used mattress and a box spring
+However, if a mattress is being delivered that does not require a foundation, retailers should be prepared to pick up both a used mattress and a foundation.

-Under the law, retailers cannot charge the consumer for the pick up of used units.
+Under the law, retailers cannot charge the consumer for the take back of used units.
 However, retailers are not prohibited from charging for delivery services, including “white glove” delivery services.

-If there is no “sale,” the take-back requirement does not apply.
-For a mattress to change ownership without there being a sale, the mattress must have been given in exchange for no money, goods, services, or anything of value whatsoever.
-Although section 42992 does not expressly reference a “sale,” when a donation takes place there is no “retailer” or “consumer” as contemplated by the statute, because there is no “sale.”
+If there is no “sale,” the take back requirement does not apply.
+A change of ownership without there being a sale means the mattress must have been given in exchange for no money, goods, services, or anything of value whatsoever.
+Section 42992 of the law does not expressly reference a “sale”.
+When a donation takes place, there is no “retailer” or “consumer” as contemplated by the statute, therefore, there is no “sale.”
 As long as there is no sale under the statute, there is no take-back obligation.

 7. Confidentiality